 Manufacturers label the engine oils they produce using codes and numbers that puzzle many car owners.
-We will try to help you make sense of those!
+We will try to help you make sense of them.

-But it isn’t always easy choosing the right motor oil.
-To make sure you aren’t left staring blankly back at someone when they ask you what kind of motor oil you want, in this article, we’ll be running down the top 10 motor oil brands and products to make sure you get the best to keep your engine running smoothly.
+But it isn’t always easy to select the right motor oil.
+To make sure you aren’t left staring blankly back at someone when they ask you what kind of motor oil you want.
+This is why we’re taking a look at the top 10 motor oil brands and products so you can be sure you’re getting the very best to keep your engine running smoothly.

 Types of Motor Oil